 Heading up the Silverado Trail, Kelly Fleming Wines is near Calistoga.
 After passing Dunaweal Lane on the left, look for the next right turn at Pickett Road.
 Drive to the very end of the road and look for the Kelly Fleming signs.
 The address is 2339 Pickett Road.
 This winery is by appointment only, so call in advance.
 No drop-ins.
 We like the caves here because they are exposed rock, and water vapor is pumped in for the correct humidity.
 It gives the caves a mystical look.
 The two red wines are beauties, and both are over the $100 mark.
 Becky George is the winemaker, and Celia Welch is the consulting winemaker.

-It all started in 1971 when the Smith Brothers purchased land on Spring Mountain to begin their amazing story of making wine in the Napa Valley.
+It all started in 1971 when the Smith Brothers purchased land on Spring Mountain to begin their incredible story of making wine in the Napa Valley.
 You won’t find a fancy tasting room or barrel room, or any merchandise for sale.
 The only thing you will find is just pure, honest, old-fashioned conversation and a passion for making good wine.
 Yes, Smith-Madrone represents the good old days of the Napa Valley.
 Visitors are welcome at Smith-Madrone, but call ahead to make sure someone is there to show you around.
-It is a beautiful ride up Spring Mountain and even more beautiful to experience this style of the Napa Valley
+It is a beautiful ride up Spring Mountain and even more appealing to experience this style of the Napa Valley.

-Route Map – Hidden Napa Valley Wineries
+Hidden Napa Valley Wineries – Map

 Additional Napa Valley Wine Routes to enjoy